NathanSnail/noita-file-autocomplete/README.md

 # Noita File Autocomplete

+Features:
+* Vscode can complete Noita file paths
+* Ctrl+Click to see path definitions
-Allows for vscode to complete Noita file paths, adds definition support for file paths, and grabbing the current Noita file path via the command palette.
+* Grab the current Noita file path via the command palette
+* Invalid paths are detected as errors